 In music, Rock Me Amadeus, Take on Me, Like a Virgin, The Heat is On, I Wanna Know What Love Is and The Power of Love top the charts.
 At the movies, Americans watch Back To The Future, The Goonies, The Breakfast Club, The Sure Thing and The Care Bears Movie…

 And it all started in 1985 with Parting Glances – the first theatrical feature to deal with the threat of AIDS and feature homosexual characters as recognizable and ordinary, as well as then-unknown Steve Buscemi’s first leading role.
 Pierson would discover his passion for bringing diverse voices and perspectives to the big screen, ultimately becoming an essential player in breaking down the cultural walls that kept mainstream theatrical releases white, male-centric and heteronormative.
 His passion became to represent the underrepresented.

-Pierson went on to invest in and bring then fledgling filmmaker Spike Lee’s first feature She’s Gotta Have Itto market – a film which served a not just under-represented audience, but a completely ignored one – Black America.
-Pierson championed and sold Working Girlsby feminist filmmaker Lizzie Borden, a film written and directed by a woman and featuring strong female leads making powerful choices about their own sexuality… The list goes on.
+Pierson went on to invest in and bring then fledgling filmmaker Spike Lee’s first feature She’s Gotta Have It to market – a film which served a not just under-represented audience, but a completely ignored one – Black America.
+Pierson championed and sold Working Girls by feminist filmmaker Lizzie Borden, a film written and directed by a woman and featuring strong female leads making powerful choices about their own sexuality… The list goes on.
 Film after film, filmmaker after filmmaker, Pierson was ahead cultural mainstream and used his resources to open up the cultural conversation to marginalized voices.

 Like The Defiant Ones, the series will include interviews with the people who made these films, sold these films, fought over these films, believed in them and bought them, to tell the stories of how these iconic films came to life and found their audience.
-These were the first voices to break through the mainstream – a mainstream which, though it has far to go, is much more diverse today because of these filmmakers, creatives, advocates and the fight to get their voices heard.
+We intend to broaden beyond the slate of films that John Pierson brought to sale, getting his perspective (as well as others) on this extraordinary era in independent film.